 When the dark first comes it’s a shock.
-I love cycling, and I especially love riding with my young kids.
-But it takes an extra adjustment, a mindshift even, when nursery and school runs, and then commutes to and from work, must suddenly be ridden with no light from the sky.
-I blink into the blackness.
-It always takes a few days for my eyes to accept to this utterly predictable yet still constantly surprising shift in seasons.
+I love cycling - especially with my young kids.
+But it takes an extra adjustment, a mindshift even, when I have to manage my daily commute with no light from the sky.
+But I love it.
+Let me tell you why...

 At first the streets seem less knowable.
 The cars louder and more predatory, their lights shining like violence.
 And my kids who all summer refused to leave the house without their bikes suddenly take coaxing, especially the youngest who conquered his first pedal bike this summer.

 It would be so easy to stop now.
 Take the bikes out of their cosy corner of the living room and lock them in the shed for winter.
 As a child I rarely rode through the dead of winter, lights were rubbish and expensive then and my school days lasted as long as the cycle of the sun.
 And in my 20s when I first started commuting in London, a 15-mile daily round trip, I took a winter break for the first two years, pausing from late October until March.
 The roads felt less safe for cycling to me then and I just couldn’t handle the bleakness of it all.

 But by the third year I was too hooked on cycling to not ride to work and back.
 Public transport was horrific in winter anyway so even if cycling in winter was marginally less fun than cycling in summer, it still had to be better than squishing into a steaming and soggy tube carriage.
 That winter changed everything.
 I got good gloves, some base layers, a waterproof breathable jacket and trousers and great lights.
 And I left a towel and smart pair of shoes at work should I ever need them.
 I lined my backpack with a plastic bag and double-bagged my laptop.